Interest Groups, Caucuses and Sections

 Performance Studies and Autoethnography Bylaws

-Vice Chair: Tasha Dunn, The University of Toledo
+Chair: Tasha R. Dunn, University of Toledo

-Secretary: Sarah Symonds LeBlanc, Purdue University Fort Wayne
+Vice Chair: Sarah Symonds LeBlanc, Purdue University Fort Wayne

 The mission of the Political Communication Interest Group is to support the teaching and research of political communication.
 The scope of the Interest Group is broad, as the study of politics and communication may encompass the communicative activity of citizens, individual political figures, governmental institutions, the media, political campaigns, advocacy groups, and social movements.
 This Interest Group recognizes and encourages research that addresses political communication topics in all contexts and levels of analysis, employing a variety of methodologies.

 Bylaws of the Political Communication Interest Group

 Vice-Chair: Joshua D. Atkinson, Bowling Green State University

 The purpose of the Popular Culture Interest Group is to serve as an outlet for the discussion of popular culture research, scholarship, and creativity.

 Bylaws of the Popular Culture Interest Group